rberaldo/cabaladada/_posts/2016-06-28-life_update.markdown

 I was caught off guard by what she had said: something to the effect that LaTeX was indeed a great way of producing documents and I'd been right all along.
-She had just started writing her PhD thesis, if memory serves my right.
+She had just started writing her PhD thesis, if memory serves me right.
 Having just graduated from Unesp, I hadn't used LaTeX in a few months, and I had totally forgotten about the time I was advocating its use.